Welcome to the 2026-2027 school year!

-We are going to start the third nine weeks in ELA with similes, metaphors, and alliteration.
-We will continue to review author's purpose. perspective, and opinion, as well as central idea and relevant details, author's purpose, and text features (photographs with captions, headings, subheadings, bold print words) We will also continue to review poetry, focusing on rhyme scheme.
-We will also continue to review character's perspective.
-(We will also continue to review theme: what is the central message/moral), always reviewing plot and story structure.
+We are going to start the first nine weeks in ELA with plot, main story elements, central idea and relevant details, and rhyme scheme.
+We will also introduce similes, metaphors, and alliteration.
+We will also introduce compare and contrast.
+Poetry, which focuses on rhyme scheme and character's perspective focuses on how the character feels and changes from the beginning of the text to the end.
+(We will also continue to introduce theme: what is the central message/moral), always reviewing plot and story structure.
 Who are the characters, where is the setting, what is the problem, the solution, and main events?
 We will also have our weekly word application (spelling and vocabulary words to know across the curriculum) on Friday.
 Our UFLI Lesson Numbers can be found in your child's agenda or on the calendar below every Monday.
 After every cold read, we will Team Time on it in class and then it will go home in the following Monday Folder for you to review.
-Our next cold reads will be in mid-December on author's opinion/claim.
+Our next cold read will be in the beginning of September on plot structure.
+This will be the first official cold read of the school year.

-SKILLS WE ARE WORKING ON: Comprehension: Retell a text.
+SKILLS WE WILL WORK ON: Comprehension: Retell a text.
 Review: character, setting, plot, compare and contrast and theme.
 Vocabulary Strategy: Context Clues.
 Synonyms/Antonyms.
-Conventions: Plurals -y to -ies and Apostrophes to form contractions.
+Conventions: Plurals -y to -ies and Apostrophes to form contractions and plural possessives.
 We are also working on using a dictionary.
 Context/Connotation and Homonyms/Homophones.

 In writing we will continue to work on central ideas, strong introductions using either question, question, statement OR whether _____, _____, and/or _______, _________ is _______ in two (ways, reasons, or qualities).
 And as always, we are continue to find evidence in the text that support the main idea that proves the controlling main idea.
 We are practicing elaboration starters: Imagine if, what if, this means, put another way.
 Finally, as we revise and edit our work we double check to make sure the transition words are there to connect sentences together.
 Some examples are: according to (cite the source), therefore, likewise, just like, and consider ___.
 We then wrap up with a conclusion that restates the controlling main idea.

-In Math we are working on adding and subtracting within fact families, especially in word problems.
-We will continue to review ten more, ten less, one hundred more, and one hundred less.
+In Math we will work on adding and subtracting within fact families, especially in word problems.
+We will start ten more, ten less, one hundred more, and one hundred less.
 As well as greater than and less than, and ordering and comparing numbers.
-Our next assessment will be in January with addition and subtraction with regrouping within multi-step word problems.
-Looking ahead to February, we will begin measurement that not only will involve students actually measuring items found in the classroom, but also solve real-world word problems incorporating measurement.
+Our first assessments will be in August on place value.
+We will then move onto adding and subtracting one and two digit numbers.

 Please continue to review place value with hundreds, tens, and ones, ten more, ten less, hundred more, hundred less, and fact fluency.
 Regrouping is necessary in second grade and onward, so please continue to practice that skill all year.
 Practicing subtracting from a zero is an essential skill!